College Compliances and Consumer Information

 Periodically, the institution is required to submit student data in response to federal and state reporting mandates.

-CCC's first-time full-time student retention rate is 45% based on our Fall 2008 cohort.
-More information is available here.
+CCC's first-time full-time student retention rate is 45% based on our Fall 2012 cohort.

 Student Code of Conduct